Proven-Paradox/shaper-system/Handbook.md

 **Masochism** [Devourer]
 Any time you spend HP to use an Attack or Spell, you gain Shield equal to the spent health that lasts until your next turn.
 If you successfully hit with an ability that costs HP, you deal that HP cost as extra damage (after the Multiplier is applied).

-**Merciless** [Brute]
-When you strike a foe that is Prone, any damage you deal on your turn is increased by your Strength (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Strength each Hero Tier (so Strength x 2 at Hero Tier 2, Strength x 3 at Hero Tier 3, and so on).

 **Relentless** [Brute]
 When you successfully strike with an ability that forces a target to move, you gain the following benefits.
 * You may automatically move toward the target as many spaces as you forced them to move.
 If you forced multiple targets to move, choose one to follow.
 * Your target cannot move until your next turn.
 //TODO: Look at the cannot move condition

-**Spite** [Berzerker]
-When you strike a foe that did damage to you between the end of your previous turn and the beginning of the current turn with an Attack, any damage you deal on your turn is increased by your Strength (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Strength each Hero Tier (so Strength x 2 at Hero Tier 2, Strength x 3 at Hero Tier 3, and so on).

 **Sadism** [Devourer]
 When you kill or knock out a foe, increase your Offensive Track by 1.

-**Wrestler** [Brute]
-While you are Grappling, you gain the following benefits:
-* Any damage you deal on your turn to the target you are Grappling is increased by your Strength (after applying multipliers).
-This benefit increases as you raise your Hero Tier: the damage increases by an amount equal to your Strength each Hero Tier (so Strength x 2 at Hero Tier 2, Strength x 3 at Hero Tier 3, and so on).
-* You can choose to immediately end the Grappling condition on yourself and the Grappled condition on your victim when you are targeted by any other creature.
-This uses no action and negates any benefits the other creature would have gained from the Grappling condition.

 ## Displays of Finesse
 These are passive talents that enable heroes to act as quick, mobile, skilled adventurers.
 These come in five types.